1 Unconscious bias

 Atcheson (2021) feels that ‘Training hiring managers and interviewers on unconscious bias is essential.
 That way they can start to spot it in themselves, in their fellow interviewers and even in debrief.’
 She also signals its importance in leaders and managers to help them understand the bias that someone in their team is experiencing, and to look out for and address it.

 Many organisations offer unconscious bias training to their staff, with the aim of raising their awareness and changing their behaviour.
-However, some organisations, including the UK government, have recently been cancelling the training due to insufficient evidence of its success.
+However, some organisations, including the UK government, have started to question the validity of this type of training due to insufficient evidence of its long-term success.

 Pressure to conform